You use far fewer files than you think, so stop hoarding them.

 Applications are files!

 Well, yes, from a Computer Science point of view.
-From a workflow perspective they are tools: I have all sorts of programs and python libaries and vim config files that I use to work.
+From a workflow perspective they are tools: I have all sorts of programs and python libraries and vim config files that I use to work.
 They don’t count.

 Doesn’t work for a programmer